Kristyna-Navitas/FreshTab/README.md

 ## Features
 - Automated Wikipedia table extraction, each month a new version
-- Multi-category support (sports, culture, politics)
+- Multi-category support (sports, culture, politics) with configurable counts
 - Logical labels from LogicNLG and LoTNLG
 - Configurable data collection parameters